habi/JahresRueckblick15/README.md

----
-title: Code for 2015 flashback
+# Code for yearly flashback blog post
-author: David Haberthür
-date: 16.11.2015
----

-This repository tracks the code I'll use to make http://habi.gna.ch/tag/jahresruckblick15/
+This repository tracks the code I use to make my yearly flashback posts.